-- If they were similarly placed in an alternative setting in another district (see Reciprocal Discipline policy) - If they were formally charged by a proper prosecuting attorney with an off-campus felony that has a demonstrably adverse impact on the school campus (see Off-campus Felony policy) - o Adverse impact must be proven in a formal disciplinary reassignment hearing - In lieu of expulsion - If the student has received five (5) separate out-of-school suspensions - OSS must be consistent with discipline matrix - o Students shall not be suspended for skipping, tardiness, absence, leaving campus without permission, or truancy.
+- If they were similarly placed in an alternative setting in another district (see Reciprocal Discipline policy). - If they were formally charged by a proper prosecuting attorney with an off-campus felony that has a demonstrably adverse impact on the school campus (see Off-campus Felony policy). - Adverse impact must be proven in a formal disciplinary reassignment hearing. - In lieu of expulsion. - If the student has received five (5) separate out-of-school suspensions.

+- OSS must be consistent with discipline matrix. - Students shall not be suspended for skipping, tardiness, absence, leaving campus without permission, or truancy.
 (F.S.
-1006.09) - o Any infractions that are related to skipping, tardiness, absence, leaving without permission, or truancy will not be considered - For continuous disruptive behavior: defined as fifteen (15) or more Level Two or Three referrals (2C and 2J excluded)

-- o Referrals must be consistent with discipline matrix - Any infractions that are related to skipping, tardiness, absence, leaving without permission, or truancy will not be considered
+1006.09) - Any infractions that are related to skipping, tardiness, absence, leaving without permission, or truancy will not be considered. - Each event for which the student could have been assigned OSS in accordance with the Student Code of Conduct but was given an alternative to suspension in lieu of OSS may be counted for the purposes of accumulating or counting the five (5) separate OSS events required for a recommendation for disciplinary reassignment. - In such situations students must have been afforded the opportunity to request a school level appeal hearing regarding the matters for which they received an OSS or an alternative to suspension in lieu of OSS. - For continuous disruptive behavior: defined as fifteen (15) or more Level Two or Three referrals (2C and 2J excluded) - Referrals must be consistent with discipline matrix - Any infractions that are related to skipping, tardiness, absence, leaving without permission, or truancy will not be considered